Censorship of X: Turkmenistan

-On August 8, 2024, President Nicolás Maduro announced a ban on access to Twitter for ten days amid anti-government protests, citing incitations of hatred, fascism and civil war.
-The ban was subsequently extended for an indefinite period.

-Countries where access to Twitter was formerly blocked
+Countries where access to X/Twitter was formerly blocked

 Brazil

-On August 30, 2024, Brazilian Supreme Federal Court justice Alexandre de Moraes ordered internet service providers (ISPs) to block Twitter after its owner, Elon Musk, did not appoint a legal representative in Brazil as required by local regulations.
-This decision followed a dispute originating from Moraes' earlier requests to suspend Twitter accounts linked to alleged misinformation regarding the 2023 Brazilian Congress attack.
+On August 30, 2024, Brazilian Supreme Federal Court justice Alexandre de Moraes ordered internet service providers (ISPs) to block X after its owner, Elon Musk, did not appoint a legal representative in Brazil as required by local regulations.
+This decision followed a dispute originating from Moraes' earlier requests to suspend X accounts linked to alleged misinformation regarding the 2023 Brazilian Congress attack.
 Musk restored these accounts, arguing they were protected under free speech principles, and expressed concerns about the scope of the judicial orders.
-Moraes responded by imposing a daily fine of on Brazilian users accessing Twitter via virtual private network (VPN), and initially directed Apple's App Store and Google's Play Store to remove VPN apps, a directive that was later withdrawn.
+Moraes responded by imposing a daily fine of on Brazilian users accessing X via virtual private network (VPN), and initially directed Apple's App Store and Google's Play Store to remove VPN apps, a directive that was later withdrawn.

 Various stakeholders raised concerns about the implications of the block.
 President Luiz Inácio Lula da Silva supported the court's decision, stating that Brazilian laws apply uniformly, while Musk described it as a challenge to platform operations and democratic principles.

-On September 18, 2024, Twitter briefly became accessible in Brazil due to traffic rerouting via Cloudflare, which the company attributed to a temporary configuration change; some interpreted this as a strategic response.
+On September 18, 2024, X briefly became accessible in Brazil due to traffic rerouting via Cloudflare, which the company attributed to a temporary configuration change; some interpreted this as a strategic response.

-In late September 2024, Twitter complied by paying approximately US$5.2 million in fines and appointing a legal representative in Brazil.
-As a result, on October 8, 2024, the Supreme Federal Court lifted the ban, allowing Twitter to resume operations nationwide.
+In late September 2024, X complied by paying approximately US$5.2 million in fines and appointing a legal representative in Brazil.
+As a result, on October 8, 2024, the Supreme Federal Court lifted the ban, allowing X to resume operations nationwide.